kogkitse/geoner/README.md

 3. Use Corpus/preprocessing_tagged_ref/preprocessing_corpus_ref.py file in order to preprocess your reference tagged file.
 A file with a "ref" prefix will be created into your corpus file.

-5. Open GeonNER.py file and replace inside os.system your own python executable.
+5. Open <em>GeonNER.py</em> file and replace inside os.system your own python executable.

 7. Inside geoner-master/CoreNLP folder you should download and unzip the stanford-ner-4.0.0 directory.
 Please download and follow instructions for installation from: https://nlp.stanford.edu/software/stanford-ner-4.0.0.zip.
 You should also need to download a french classifier from : http://nlp.stanford.edu/software/stanford-corenlp-4.1.0-models-french.jar

-8. In order to call Perdido's API you should create your own key.
+8. In order to call <em>Perdido's API</em> you should create your own key.
 Please visit http://erig.univ-pau.fr/PERDIDO/demonstration and register yourself in order to receive your own key.

-9. For SEM you should install a Firefox geckodriver. https://selenium-python.readthedocs.io/installation.html
+9. For <em>SEM</em> you should install a Firefox geckodriver. https://selenium-python.readthedocs.io/installation.html

-10. CasEN is a module of  Unitex, a grammar-based corpus processing suite.
+10. <em>CasEN</em> is a module of  Unitex, a grammar-based corpus processing suite.
 Please install Unitex from: https://unitexgramlab.org/
 Launch Unitex and set French, then Info => Preferences and check your private directory in dictionnaire tab.
 Copy link and close Unitex.
 Open CasEN/casen.py and set line 17 to 22 with your own directories.